spren9er/tilez/README.md

 ### Stacking Tiles

 The main concept of _**tilez**_ is that you can stack tiles in _horizontal_ or _vertical_ direction, recursively.
 Within a stack, a tile starts at the point where the last tile ends.
-For stacking you use the property [stack](#stack) which defines in which direction children tiles should be stacked.
+For stacking you use the property [stack](#stack), which defines in which direction children tiles should be stacked.

 For convenience there are shortcuts available